History & Principles

 As a residential program, experienced staff work with students 1-on-1 in their own apartments assisting them in cooking instruction and safety, apartment maintenance and executive functioning and organization skills.
 Students are incorporated into CIP’s diverse and supportive learning culture in which all individuals are treated with respect.

-Since 1984, the College Internship Program has expanded into six national centers of excellence with full-year and summer program options.
+Since 1984, the College Internship Program has expanded into five national centers of excellence with full-year, summer and Mploy program options.

 CIP’s Founding Principles